Kiidle/feeder-backend/README.md

 ### Pyenv
 1. Install Pyenv via Homebrew by running the following command in your terminal: ```brew install pyenv```
 2. Once Pyenv is installed, you can install the desired version of Python.
-For Django 4.1.7, we recommend using Python 3.11.2 To install this version, run the follwing command: ```pyenv install 3.11.2```.
+For Django 4.1.7, we recommend using Python 3.11.2 To install this version, run the following command: ```pyenv install 3.11.2```.
 (Warning: It's global, not in a virtual environment.
 Not recommend).
 3. To install virtualenv, you can use the following command if you are using macOS and Homebrew: ```brew install pyenv-virtualenv```.
 This will install pyenv-virtualenv, which is a plugin for pyenv that provides support for creating and managing virtual environment.
 4. Once Python is installed, you can create a new virtual environment based on Python 3.11.2.
 To do this, run the following command: ```pyenv virtualenv 3.11.2 venv```.